evecarboot/aa-watcher/TROUBLESHOOTING.md

 # Intel Watcher — Troubleshooting Log

-This document records the bugs found and fixed while getting live HLS video working end-to-end at `https://auth.banr.online/intel-watcher/`, along with the debugging techniques that found them.
+This document records the bugs found and fixed along with the debugging techniques that found them.
 Keep it updated as new issues are found.